w0d4/yt-backup/README.md

 ## Installation
 1. Clone this repo
-2. Create user in your DBMS with write permissions for a schema
+2. Create user in your DBMS with write permissions for a schema with utf8mb4 encoding
 3. If not available, configure a rclone remote.
 If remote points to cloud storage, I strongly recommend to add a crypt remote
 4. Edit config.json to match your system paths, database and rclone remote 4.1. git commit your config.json, so it will not be overwritten by new ones in the repo every time you pull